tigamadou/re-former/README.md

 # Re-Former

-In this project, we’ll build the data structures necessary to support link submissions and commenting.
-We won’t build a front end for it because we don’t need to… we shall use the Rails console to play around with models without the overhead of making HTTP requests and involving controllers or views.
+In this project,we learnt the multiple ways to build a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters.

 ## Built With